 Long Acting and Permanent Methods of Contraception

-> The RESPOND Project supports the Kenyan Ministry of Health in implementing a national strategy to increase access to and use of long-acting and permanent methods of contraception (LA/PMs).
-This work includes:
+The RESPOND Project supported the Kenyan Ministry of Health in implementing a national strategy to increase access to and use of long-acting and permanent methods of contraception (LA/PMs).
+This work included:

-> - Assessing and updating training materials
+- Assessing and updating training materials

 - Training trainers of health care providers